Ringtheater: Construction

 The Ringtheater was built between 1872 and 1874 by Heinrich von Förster, following plans by Emil Ritter.
 It opened on January 17, 1874, under the direction of Albin Swoboda, Sr. as an 'Opéra Comique', antithetical to the "seriousness" of the Vienna State Opera, then called the Court Opera ('Hofoper').
+Lighting was by gas.
 However, in September 1878, the focus was shifted to spoken plays, German and Italian opera and variety, and the name was changed to the "Ringtheater".

 The Ringtheater fire

 Given that the footprint of the theatre was small—and the theatre was intended to hold an audience of 1700—the architect was forced to build high, but with disastrous consequences.
-On December 8, 1881, a fire broke out shortly before a performance of Les contes d'Hoffmann, and 384 people were killed.
-The following year, a new law was passed, regarding the outfitting and safety provisions, including safety curtains, outwards-opening doors and fireproofing of the set.
+On December 8, 1881, a fire broke out due to a problem with the gas lighting system, shortly before a performance of Les contes d'Hoffmann, and at least 384 people were killed.
+The following year, a new law was passed, regarding the outfitting and safety provisions, including safety curtains, outward-opening doors, and fireproofing of the set.